wmcorless/kema/doc/masternode.md

 Copy address generated.

-### Send coins
+### Send Collateral

 * Click the send tab.
 * Paste the address you created in the previous step in the "Pay to:" block You should see MN1 appear in the "Label" to confirm you have done this correctly.
-Enter 5000 coins in the amount and press send.
+Enter 5000 coins for the required collateral in the amount and press send.

 Open Transactions and you should see the transaction you created.
 Double click on "Payment to yourself" to open a window.